-Many different insect repellents and attractants are made using the fractions and oils from natural resources – plants which naturally are unpleasant to insects.
-However, although more popular are those plants who do in fact, keep mosquitoes away, as they are not only majorly used in the production of insect repellents but are also used in gardens and landscape design, there are also many plants, who attract insects and mosquitoes.
+Many different insect repellents and attractants are made using the fragrances and oils drawn from natural resources, i.e. plants.
+While there are plants that do, in fact, keep mosquitoes away and are not only majorly used in the production of insect repellents but are also used in gardens and landscape design, there are also many plants that attract insects such as mosquitoes.

-Did you know that plants that attract mosquitoes can be successfully used in landscape architecture and in gardening?
-By planting them in the furthest corner of your backyard, or in places of the landscape where people don’t go as often you can divert the swarms of mosquitoes away from places which are used by people.
-Therefore you will redirect mosquitoes to the places where they won’t be bothering you very much.
+Did you know that those plants which attract mosquitoes can be successfully used in landscape architecture and in gardening?
+By planting them in the furthest corner of your backyard or in the places where people do not go as often, you can divert some mosquitoes away from the places which are used by people.